oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 [`Core.DefaultNamespace`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#DefaultNamespace) term
 defined in  [OData-VocCore](#ODataVocCore).

+To request processing of the function only if the binding parameter value, an entity or collection of entities, is unmodified, the client includes the [`If-Match`](#HeaderIfMatch) header with the latest known ETag value for the entity or collection of entities.
+The ETag value for a collection as a whole is transported in the `ETag` header of a collection response.

 Functions can be used within [`$filter`](#SystemQueryOptionfilter) or [`$orderby`](#SystemQueryOptionorderby) system query options.
 Such functions can be bound to a resource, as described above, or called